Sarah Jacobson: Early life

 Jacobson was born in Connecticut, moved to New Jersey in 1975, then to Edina, Minnesota in 1982.
 She graduated with honors from Edina High School in Edina, Minnesota in 1989.
 She attended Bard College before transferring to the San Francisco Art Institute in 1991 to study film.
 While attending SFAI with George Kuchar as her mentor, Jacobson began making I Was a Teenage Serial Killer.

 Career

-Jacobson's two most well known works are I Was a Teenage Serial Killer and Mary Jane's Not a Virgin Anymore.
-Both were well received at film festivals across North America such as the New York Underground Film Festival, the Chicago Underground Film Festival and Sundance.
+Jacobson's two most well-known works are I Was a Teenage Serial Killer and Mary Jane's Not a Virgin Anymore.
+Both were well received at film festivals across North America such as the New York Underground Film Festival, the Chicago Underground Film Festival, and Sundance.
 I Was a Teenage Serial Killer featured songs by Heavens to Betsy.
 She was listed in Spin as one of the "Top Influences on Girl Culture".
-Film Threat, in its Film Threat Video Guide, labelled it as one of the "25 Underground Films You Must See".
+Film Threat, in its Film Threat Video Guide, labeled it as one of the "25 Underground Films You Must See".

 Also outspoken in their praise were film critic Roger Ebert, filmmaker Allison Anders, and Kim Gordon of Sonic Youth.
 Ed Halter, writing in the Village Voice, considered I Was A Teenage Serial Killer "a key film of that decade's angrily subversive underground cinema".